-Also, if you choose to go to the beach clubs, make sure you pick up the ticket / wristbands ahead of time if that option is available.
-We didn’t plan ahead of time and bought the tickets for Potato Head on the afternoon of 31 Dec at the venue.
+Also, if you choose to go to the beach clubs, make sure you pick up the ticket/wristbands ahead of time if that option is available.
+We didn’t plan ahead of time and bought the tickets for Potato Head on the afternoon of 31 Dec, in person at the venue.
 We were given the wristbands on the spot.
-When we came back later that night to enter the party, we were able to skip through the long queue of people who had booked online but haven’t picked up their wristbands yet.
+When we came back later that night to enter the party, we were able to skip through the long queue of people who had booked online but hadn’t picked up their wristbands yet.

 My experience celebrating New Year’s Eve in Bali

 We chose to go to Potato Head in 2017 since they seemed to be the most promising.
-They’ve already announced Kevin from Tame Impala as part of the lineup, and hinted that a secret main guest DJ would be headlining the night, one half of the Grammy-winning duo from the UK – we knew it was going to be someone from Disclosure.
+They’ve already announced Kevin from Tame Impala as part of the lineup and hinted that a secret main guest DJ would be headlining the night.
+The clue was “one half of the Grammy-winning duo from the UK” – so we knew it was going to be Disclosure!
 We paid Rp 1,400,000 / person for the general admission ticket.
-I thought it was pretty expensive – but realized later that’s because we waited to buy until the day of the event itself.
+I thought it was pretty expensive – but I realized later that’s because we waited to buy it until the day of the event itself.

 In terms of event operation, Potato Head did not disappoint – the event was very well organized with an awesome lineup, tight security, a great crowd, refundable tokens, amazing epic fireworks, and most importantly: there were NO disposable cups throughout the night!
 They served all the drinks in a reusable plastic cup that is constantly collected and washed throughout the night.

 The NYE Party at Finns was massive – it seemed like the entire Bali was there that night.
 Operation-wise, it could have been done better.
 Getting in was pretty easy – you get a wristband and a chip that can be topped up with the money to buy drinks.
 It can be refunded as well.